Seyloria/hide.me-server-select/README.md

 ## :construction: In the works
 - Atm the hide.me CLI client sometimese fails to to write back the resolv.conf on session logout(system restart).
 Goal is to run the established connection screen session from a seperate script that traps the session logout.
-- if you got any wishes or idea, let me know!
+- If you have any wishes or ideas, please let me know!
 <br/>

 ---